 With daylight saving time, the light lingers a little longer and gives you plenty of time to explore the outdoors.
 Though the sun is still shinning, the heat of the day has dissipated making it perfect fort-building weather.

 Visiting deer step out of the forest and come into view as they leisurely move about Fort Wild in the comfort of the changing light.
-The barred owls become alert, as bats start to take flight overhead while flying squirrels, skunks, raccoons and opossums begin their twilight sequence below.
+The barred owls become alert, as bats start to take flight overhead while flying squirrels, raccoons and opossums begin their twilight sequence below.

 Stars in our eyes